 Our plants are nursery-propagated on our farm from local eco-type seeds.
 We hand-collect seed from wild populations primarily in New Jersey, southern New York state, and eastern Pennsylvania.
 We believe plants of local provenance are best suited for restorations and gardens.

-We use chemical-free practices to grow our plants.
-Our container plants are grown in an organic, peat-free potting mix.
+We use all natural, chemical-free practices to grow our plants.
+Our container plants are grown in an organic potting mix.
 We use only organic fertilizers and water-conserving practices.
 We do not use synthetic pesticides, fertilizer, or neonicotinoids.

 Purchasing Our Plants